 GND

-to the ground of both sides: ground needs to be shared across the two systems you want to interface. - Depending on the number of channels provided by the level shifter, you connect the data lines to
+to the ground of both sides; ground must be shared between the two systems. - Connect the data lines to

 LVx